 Doctors may recommend vocal surgery for children with hoarseness that can’t be managed with voice therapy alone.
 It’s usually recommended only for school-age children who can rest their voices after the procedure.

-At Hassenfeld Children's Hospital of New York at NYU Langone, doctors perform laryngeal surgery—an operation on the larynx, or voice box—in the hospital using general anesthesia.
+At Hassenfeld Children’s Hospital at NYU Langone, doctors perform laryngeal surgery—an operation on the larynx, or voice box—in the hospital using general anesthesia.
 Our surgeons are skilled in using sophisticated, high-precision techniques for removing benign vocal cord lesions, such as cysts.
 They also specialize in repairing paralyzed vocal cords without causing additional injury to the larynx.

 Microlaryngeal Vocal Surgery

 Microlaryngeal vocal surgery is a procedure in which surgeons remove lesions, such as cysts or polyps, located underneath or on the surface of a vocal cord.
 First, the doctor uses a tiny microscope to look into the mouth and larynx by way of a rigid tube called a laryngoscope.
 Using the microscope, the doctor can obtain a highly magnified view of the lesion causing your child’s hoarseness.

 The surgeon makes a microscopic incision in or next to the vocal cord and carefully removes the cyst or polyp underneath, taking care not to cause significant scarring.
 After the lesion has been removed, the surgeon lays the surface of the vocal cord back into place so that it can heal.